vapor-ware/synse-docs/docs/server/user/advanced.md

 The server APIs can be secured by providing a [certificate and key](configuration.md#ssl).
-While this may work for small/personal use cases, it is recommended to use a more robust TLS termination frontend for us in production.
-Many such solutions, such as [Nginx](https://www.nginx.com/), exist and there are numerous examples of how to set this up elsewhere.
+While this may work for small/personal use cases, it is recommended to use a more robust TLS termination frontend for it in production.
+Many such solutions exist, such as [Nginx](https://www.nginx.com/), and there are numerous examples of how to set this up elsewhere.

 The internal server --> plugin gRPC API may also be secured via TLS.
 The [configuration](configuration.md)